 To reach Azusa Peak, turn right at the top of Garcia Trail and head east up Glendora Ridge Motorway.
 After a few hundred feet, the road will split.
 Glendora Ridge Motorway continues to the left through a grove of oaks on the north side of the Azusa Peak, while another trail breaks off to the right toward the summit.
 Turn right and make the short hike to the top of Azusa Peak, 0.15 miles from the top of Garcia Trail.

 At 2,081 feet, Azusa Peak offers quite a view.
 You can looks south over the full spread of the San Gabriel Valley.
 The skyline of downtown Los Angeles rises to the west, and if you look past the skyscrapers, you should be able to spot the form of the Palos Verdes Peninsula and a shimmering streak of the Pacific Ocean (along with the silhouette of Catalina Island on a clear day).
-There is a painted cross at the summit of Azusa Peak along with a bench where you can relax and gaze.
+The summit of Azusa Peak has a painted cross and a bench where you can relax and gaze.
 This is a popular hike, and when you get to the top, it’s obvious why!

 Follow the path down the east side of Azusa Peak, where it rejoins Glendora Ridge Motorway.
 Hike through oaks and across a saddle that bridges the two peaks.
 The road turns uphill and begins a steady climb along the north side of the ridgeline, which offers hikers new views into San Gabriel Canyon and across the canyon toward grander mountains to the north.

-Continuing up Glendora Ridge Motorway, you will wrap around to the east side of Glendora Peak where there is a grand view of Mount Baldy and the surrounding peaks to the northeast.
+Continuing up Glendora Ridge Motorway, you will wrap around to the east side of Glendora Peak to find a grand view of Mount Baldy and the surrounding peaks to the northeast.
 About 0.85 miles from the saddle, Glendora Ridge Motorway will cross a firebreak on the east side of Glendora Peak.
 You should turn right here to reach the summit.

 Find the firebreak at a point where Glendora Ridge Motorway starts to bend away from Glendora Peak toward a new string of summits and saddles (eventually reaching Glendora Mountain Road).
 Leave Glendora Ridge Motorway and double back toward the summit up the firebreak.
-There is only a few feet of elevation gain (and less than a tenth of a mile of hiking) between Glendora Ridge Motorway and the top of Glendora Peak, where you will find a pair of survey markers.
+Only a few feet of elevation change and less than a tenth of a mile of hiking separate Glendora Ridge Motorway from the top of Glendora Peak, which has a pair of survey markers.